knpuniversity/symfony4/sfcasts/upgrade-sf5/secrets-vault-setup.md

 To see how this all works clearly, let's add some debugging code to dump the `MAILER_DSN` value.
-Open `config/services.yaml` and add a new bind - `$mailerDsn` set to `%env(MAILER_DSN)` - so we can use this as an argument somewhere.
-I forgot my closing quote, which Symfony will gently remind me in a minute.
+Open `config/services.yaml` and add a new bind - `$mailerDsn` set to `%env(MAILER_DSN)%` - so we can use this as an argument somewhere.
+I forgot my closing quote... which Symfony will "gently" remind me in a minute.

 Next, open `src/Controller/ArticleController.php`.
-In the homepage controller, thanks to the bind, we can now have a `$mailerDsn` argument.
+In the homepage action, thanks to the bind, we can add a `$mailerDsn` argument.
 Dump that and die.
 Now, refresh the homepage.
 Booo.
-Ok, let's go add that missing quote in my YAML file.
+Let's go fix my missing quote in the YAML file.
 Refresh again and... perfect: the current value is `null://null`.

 That's no surprise: that's the value in `.env` and we are *not* overriding it